 Removing spills and stains from carpets can quickly turn into a messy situation.
 What’s even worse is that you can drive the stains deeper making them impossible to remove.

 So to guide us through this potentially messy maze, we asked an expert to guide us through these filthy cases.
-His name is Dean Davies, a professional carpet cleaner at Fantastic Services.
+His name is Dean Davies, part of the carpet cleaning department at Fantastic Services.

 Dean has tackled more stains than you would want to imagine!
 Now, let’s see what Dean suggests you to do to get those stains out and treat the smells.